How to Build a Home Gym: 6 Critical Pieces of Equipment

-No gym would be anything without a sturdy olympic bar with good grip.
+No gym would be anything without a sturdy Olympic bar with good grip.

-Obviously you also need plenty of different size weight plates.
+Obviously, you also need plenty of different size weight plates.

 These alone allow you to workout pretty much the full body.
 When combined with power rack and some protective flooring…

-…Bar and plates allows you to do;
+…Bar and plates allow you to do;

 - Overhead Press